lhrscopel/Robocup2D-Installation/README.md

 # Robocup2D-Installation

-# Helios base (modified by @lhrscopel) with monitor, server and libraries to install the Robocup 2D server
+# Helios base (modified by @lhrscopel) with monitor, server, base team and libraries to install the Robocup 2D server